 36. University of California Los Angeles

-The University of California Los Angeles (UCLA) is a 400-acre campus located in Los Angeles, California, home to Hollywood, Beverly Hills, and the nation’s oldest film scene.
+The University of California Los Angeles (UCLA) is a 400-acre campus.
+It is located in Los Angeles, California, home to Hollywood, Beverly Hills, and the nation’s oldest film scene.

 UCLA’s quadrangular courtyard is one of the best in the country.
 Surrounding the beautiful quad is the Powell Library, Royce Hall, and the Humanities Building, also known as Kinsey Hall.
-There are a total of 163 buildings on campus, and it is close to Sunset Boulevard and the Westwood shopping district.
+There are a total of 163 buildings on campus.
+It is close to Sunset Boulevard and the Westwood shopping district.

 35. Boston University